 So we'll see what happens.

-I mean months, maybe in even till November.
+I mean, months, maybe even till November.

-The reason, a couple of reasons to hold it up.
+A couple of reasons to hold it up.

 He's under impeachment.

-Also, they are terrified that something is going to happen to Ruth Bader Ginsburg.
+Also, they are terrified that something is going to happen to Ruth Bader-Ginsburg.

 Their biggest fear is that President Trump will get another Supreme Court appointee.